 Welcome to The ASCEND Program Website!

-We are glad you are here and we welcome you to explore our site at your leisure.
+We are glad you are here and we welcome you to explore our site .
 Should you have any questions please feel free to email or call us by using the information on the Contact Us Page.
 We thank you for your time and interest in our Therapy Based Research Studies.

 The ASCEND Program is dedicated to advancing science on the treatment of neurodevelopmental conditions.